NeuroTheoryUMD/NDN/docs/sphinx_setup.md

 Then push the updated files to GitHub.

 ### Create an account with readthedocs.org
-Follow the instructions here, they should be self-explanatory.
+Follow the instructions there, they should be self-explanatory.

 And now, just like magic, Read the Docs will watch your GitHub project and update the documentation every night.